ktorio/ktor-documentation/codeSnippets/snippets/simulate-slow-server/README.md

 # Simulate Slow Server

-Small application simulating a slow server by creating a custom interceptor for Ktor
+An application simulating a slow server by creating a custom interceptor for Ktor.

 ## Running